offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 +--+--+
 ```

-The isolated range of BWT records above are then again searched for rows where `last_col='b'` (2nd letter of "bba") in the exact same fashion.
+The isolated range of BWT records above are then again searched for rows where `last='b'` (2nd letter of "bba") in the exact same fashion.
 The algorithm ...

  * scans downward from index 1 (starting index of the isolated range) to find the initial occurrence of *b* in `last`: (b,1) at index 3 of `last`.
  * scans upward from index 4 (ending index of the isolated range) to find the final occurrence of *b* in `last`: (b,2) at index 4 of `last`.